koon-ran/fhealth/README.md

 ## Security Considerations

-- Encrypted amounts are secured by Zama's FHE cryptosystem
+- Encrypted amounts are secured by Zama's FHEVM
 - Only authorized parties can request decryption via the Gateway
 - Smart contracts use OpenZeppelin's audited implementations
 - Dispute resolution requires arbiter intervention